COPRS/infrastructure/docs/user_manuals/how-to/Security.md

 The purpose of the object `rotateIpReputation` is to create a bash file that is going to be executed once a day to update the ip reputation of suricata.
 The rotateIpReputation object is optional, it is composed of 3 attributes:

-- The name that should end by .sh.
+- The name that should end by `.sh`.
 - The content, it is the actions that want to perform to update the ip reputation of suricata in bash.
 - The cron parameter, as the name and the hour of execution each day.

 The same object structure is available by updating `rotate_rules` object, here the purpose is to describe the bash file that is going to update the rules each day.

 `categories` Object is composed of two attributes:

 - a name for the file.
 - the content of the file following `id,short name,description` format.
 It is used to manage categories for ip reputation.

 ## OpenVPN

-**Scope: Gateway**
+**Scope: `Gateway`**

 OpenVpn client installed on gateway.
 The COTS can be configured by updating the file : ```infrastructure/platform/roles/security/openvpn/defaults/main.yml```